Where Everything Fights Everything

 USB cables replicate at rates pandas could not achieve across geological timescales.

-Existential threat level panda Wins
+Existential threat level Panda Wins

 Panda